jangholee92/jangholee92.github.io/About.md

+---
+title: About
+layout: template
+filename: About.md
+---
 I am a Ph.
 D student studying in Texas A&M University, College of Geo-science, Department of Atmospheric Science. \
 I am currently working as a Graduate Research Assistant with Dr. Andrew Dessler.\